Careers: Information for Students

 • What am I good at?

-• What do I most enjoy at school?
+• What do I enjoy most at school?

-• What kind of lifestyle do I want?
+• What kind of lifestyle do I imagine for myself?

-• What do I want from my career?
+• What do I want from my future career?

 2. Explore career ideas